aiven/devportal/docs/tutorials/kafka-migration.rst

 #.
 Click on **Create**

-Once you followed all the above steps you should see the replication flow being enabled :
+Once you followed all the above steps you should see the enabled replication flow:

 .. image:: /images/tutorials/kafka-migration/replication-flow-enabled.png
     :alt: Aiven Console, MirrorMaker 2 replication flow enabled

-And, browsing the target ``demo-kafka`` service, you should see the topics being replicated.
-The following image shows the replication (using the ``DefaultReplicationPolicy``) of the ``kafka-source.customer.clicks`` and ``kafka-source.customer.purchases`` topics together with MirrorMakers 2 internal topics.
+Browsing the target ``demo-kafka`` service, you should see the topics being replicated.
+The following image shows replication (using the ``DefaultReplicationPolicy``) of the ``kafka-source.customer.clicks`` and ``kafka-source.customer.purchases`` topics together with MirrorMakers 2 internal topics.

 .. image:: /images/tutorials/kafka-migration/replicated-topics.png
     :alt: Aiven Console, target Aiven for Apache Kafka with the replicated clicks and purchases topics

 ..
 Note::

-  Once you started the replication flow, it will continuously check for topics matching the regular expression defined.
+  Once you start the replication flow, MirrorMaker 2 continuously checks for topics matching the regular expression defined.
 Therefore, if you create new topics matching the regex in the source cluster, they'll appear also in the target cluster.

 .. _tutorial_kafka_migration_replication_flow_lag:

 Monitor the MirrorMaker 2 replication flow lag
 ''''''''''''''''''''''''''''''''''''''''''''''''

-After starting the replication flow, MirrorMaker 2 will start moving data between the source and target Kafka clusters in asynchronous mode.
+After starting the replication flow, MirrorMaker 2 starts moving data between the source and target Kafka clusters in asynchronous mode.
 To measure how the replication is performing you might want to check the replication lag: the delay in synchronization between the source and target Apache Kafka cluster.
-Once the lag metric is `0`, the two Apache Kafka clusters are in sync.
+Once the lag is `0`, the two Apache Kafka clusters are in sync.

 You can review how to create services integrations here.